instantlinux/docker-tools/k8s/README.md

 Set a symlink from a directory under this one (k8s/secrets) to a subdirectory in your local administrative repo.
-This is where you will store kubernetes secrets, encrypted by a tool called _sekret_.
+This is where you will store kubernetes secrets, encrypted by a tool called _sops_.

 Then invoke the following in this directory:
 ```
 make install
 ```
-This will add flannel networking, the dashboard, an nginx ingress load-balancer, helm and sekret.
+This will add flannel networking, the dashboard, an nginx ingress load-balancer, helm and sops.
 Create directories for persistent volumes for each node, and optionally set node-affinity labels:
 ```
 for node in $K8S_NODES; do